espressomd/espresso/doc/sphinx/io.rst

 ----------------------------------------

 Referring to the previous section, generic checkpointing poses difficulties in many ways.
-Fortunatelly, the Python checkpointing module presented in this section provides a comfortable workflow for an almost generic checkpointing.
+Fortunately, the Python checkpointing module presented in this section provides a comfortable workflow for an almost generic checkpointing.